behradeslamifar/a2z-doc/linux/vim-config.md

 " nofoldenable the file will be opened without any folds " nosmd (noshowmode) If in Insert, Replace or Visual mode put a message on the last line.
 Use the 'M' flag in 'highlight' "   to set the type of highlighting for this message.
+" set autoindent    - turns it on
+" set smartindent   - does the right thing (mostly) in programs " set cindent       - stricter rules for C programs
 " set noswapfile

 if has("autocmd")